LevZed/LevZed/articles/TON/accept-payments-in-a-telegram-bot/accept-payments-in-a-telegram-bot.md

 - for TonHub
 - for TonKeeper

+The advantage of special buttons for wallets is that if the user does not yet have a wallet, then the site will prompt him to install it

 You may use any you want.

 And we need button, that user will press after transaction, so we can chek if the payment was successful.